 If you’d rather listen than read, check out my recent appearance on the Branding Brews Podcast below, during which I shared much of the content from this 2-part blog post with host Ryan Weaton.

 From an environmental perspective, plastic is a menace.
 Its manufacturing requires the use of crude oil and natural gas, which in turn increases demand for drilling and fracking which contribute to climate change and a whole host of other serious issues.
 What’s more, an estimated 91 percent of plastic never gets recycled, ending up in landfills where it takes hundreds of years to decompose, or sometimes in our oceans where it can have a devastating impact on sea life and birds.
 The problems associated with single-use plastic are nothing new, and have caused businesses to search for creative answers in recent years.
-One you may have heard about is Salt Water Brewery in Florida, who along with startup company E6PR, created eco-friendly 6-pack rings made from spent grains.
-Unlike other packaging, they are biodegradable and don’t harm wildlife even if eaten.
+One you may have heard about is Salt Water Brewery in Florida, who commissioned startup company E6PR, to create eco-friendly beer can rings made from organic plant materials.
+Unlike other can carriers, they’re compostable and don’t harm wildlife even if eaten.

 Recently, global brands like Corona and Carlsberg have announced they would begin using them on a trial basis.
-A number of American craft breweries, including Soundview Brewing in Connecticut, have also switched from plastic packaging to the truly biodegradable and edible-for-sealife eco rings.
+A number of American craft breweries, including NU Brewing in Maine, have also switched from plastic packaging to the truly biodegradable and safe-for-sealife Eco Rings.
 A wide-scale launch of the product began last year and Saltwater Brewery’s invitation to other breweries to adopt them seems to be gaining momentum in New England and elsewhere.

 In addition to their willingness to test out the eco-friendly 6-pack rings, Carlsberg and Corona have developed impressive innovations of their own.
 Late last year Carlsberg announced it would phase in new Snap Packs, which use recyclable glue to hold cans together.
 More recently, Corona introduced a new can design it calls the Fit Pack which uses no packaging materials at all.